 “In a perfect world, we would be rising and sleeping with the sun, getting Vitamin D from the sun and Magnesium from the ocean while relaxing and exercising in great balance each day in a stress-free world.
 Since I doubt that describes any of us currently, supplements can fill in the gaps.
 I’ve talked about the basic supplements that I take before, but there are some specific ones that are helpful for hormone support.

 - Maca– A tuber in the radish family that has a history of boosting hormone production and libido.
 Many women notice less PMS, increased fertility, and improved skin while men notice increased sperm production, libido and better sleep.
 Maca is also high in minerals and essential fatty acids, making it great for hormones.
-It is available in powder form (least expensive option) or in capsules.
+It is available in powder form you can add into a drink (least expensive option).
 Maca should be discontinued during pregnancy.
 The effects of Maca are somewhat cumulative, so the best results are seen after 3-5 weeks of taking Maca regularly.

 - Magnesium– Magnesium supports hundreds of reactions in the body and often contributes to better sleep (which is great for hormones!).
 There are several effective forms of Magnesium: In powder form with a product like Natural Calm so that you can vary your dose and work up slowly, ionic liquid form can be added to food and drinks and dose can be worked up slowly,or transdermal form by using Magnesium oil applied to skin.
 This is often the most effective option for those with damaged digestive tract or severe deficiency.
 Magnesium often greatly helps both PMS symptoms and menstrual cramping.